ralphjsmit/filament/packages/schemas/docs/02-forms/12-repeater.md

     ->addActionAlignment(Alignment::Start)
 ```

+<UtilityInjection set="formFields" version="4.x">As well as allowing a static value, the `addActionAlignment()` method also accepts a function to dynamically calculate it.
+You can inject various utilities into the function as parameters.</UtilityInjection>

 ### Preventing the user from adding items

 You may prevent the user from adding items to the repeater using the `addable(false)` method: